 1. Large-scale Use of Technology

-What started in a big way in 2020 will get even bigger in 2021.
+What started in a big way in 2020 will get even more significant in 2021.

 Organizations are likely to go full steam on the complete digitization of HR processes right from hiring and onboarding, to talent management, learning and development, performance management, and even employee exit.